magento/storefront-search-ce/README.md

 # Overview
-This repository provides Read/Write API through gRPC for Search domain area
+Provides Read API through gRPC to serve Catalog Search related requests

-NOTE: existing implementation is a "transition" phase which utilize Magento Monolith Elasticsearch index ad a data source among with DB tables to retrieve necessary data to build search response.
+NOTE: existing implementation is a "transition" phase which utilizes Magento Monolith fulltextsearch index among with DB connection (to retrieve necessary data to build search response, e.g. attributes names for build layered navigation)

 ### Install
 Current repository temporary adapted for monolith installation.
 To be able install search service as standalone application do the next steps: